mdelete/rustls-pkcs11/README.md

 The procedure for installing the certificate is straighforward but a little bit weird, but maybe [this](https://github.com/OpenSC/OpenSC/wiki/OpenPGP-card) information is also a bit outdated.

 Installing the certificate is only possible in ID 3, this is normally the authentication slot.
 For use with TLS the information has to be available under ID 1, the signing slot.
-To achive this, the private key has to be uploaded to ID 1 as well, using the ADMIN pin and by using the auth-ID 3.
+To achieve this, the private key has to be uploaded to ID 1 as well, using the ADMIN pin and by using the auth-ID 3.

 At first, we need to extract the private key from the test bundle:
 ```